Automotive

 On the production side, Indonesia’s production expansion and development into an automotive hub for the region and beyond will depend heavily on infrastructure development.
 Infrastructure (roads, electricity supply, sea and airports) is a notable weak spot for Indonesian industry.
 Certain infrastructure upgrades will be crucial for the country’s overall capacity.

 Another concern on the production side is the Indonesian labor market.
 While the Indonesian labor force is abundant, young and yet relatively cheap, recent significant increases in the minimum wage have made producing in Indonesia more costly (in 2013 alone, the minimum wage in the automotive industry experienced a significant increase of 45% in Jakarta and 30% in Bekasi).
-Furthermore, relatively rigid labor laws remain in place.
 It has to be kept in mind, however, that the automotive sector in Indonesia is one of the sectors in which the minimum wages are regulated on the province level.

 Compliance with the Indonesian National Standards (SNI) has in recent years has also proven to be a burdensome exercise for some foreign businesses.
 The obtainment of the SNI mark and number for a given product often involves complicated testing procedures for which there are few certified facilities.
 Moreover, the application of domestic automotive standards different from international standards can potentially contribute to setting Technical Barriers to Trade (TBT) and non-tariff barriers (NTB).
 These apply to European and Indonesian exports, affecting bilateral trade and creating unnecessary burdens for producers and manufacturers.
 However, the ASEAN initiative to harmonize the regional automotive standards, based on the UN/ECE regulations (implementation of the ASEAN Mutual Recognition Agreement on type approval for automotive products and systems), will facilitate the trade of automotive goods between Indonesia and the international market.
 This harmonization is also expected to have extremely positive impacts on the quality of the local products (especially in terms of environmental and safety standards).